capstone-ashoka-sh01-24/.github/profile/README.md

 ---

-+ Project 1: Basic website with a single experiment.
++ Project 1: Scaffolding of a web-app using Svelte + SvelteKit.
++ Psychtests: Stop Signal Task